telerik/kendo-ui-core/docs/intro/supporting/scripts-frameworks.md

 ---
 title: Script Files for Tools, Frameworks and Utilities
 page_title: Script Files for Tools, Frameworks and Utilities | Kendo UI Installation
-description: "Learn which are the script files for Kendo UI shared components: frameworks, tools, and utilities."
+description: "Check out the list with the script files for the Kendo UI frameworks, tools, and utilities."
 slug: script_filesfor_tools_frameworks_utilities
-position: 6
+position: 14
 ---

 # Script Files for Tools, Frameworks and Utilities

-Below are listed the script files for Kendo UI shared components providing behaviors, data access and other services:
+Below are listed the script files for the Kendo UI shared components providing behaviors, data access and other services:

 | Feature				| Script Files						|Comments 		|
 | :---					| :---								|:---			|